Eric Gordon (American football)

-Eric Gordon (born August 22, 1987 in Traverse City, Michigan) is a Canadian football linebacker, last with the Edmonton Eskimos of the Canadian Football League.
-He was released by the Edmonton Eskimos on June 3, 2012.
-He was signed by the Jaguars as an undrafted free agent in 2011.
+Eric Gordon (born August 22, 1987) is an American former professional football linebacker who played for the Edmonton Eskimos of the Canadian Football League (CFL).
+He was released by the Edmonton Eskimos on June 3, 2012 and he was signed by the Jaguars as an undrafted free agent in 2011.
 He played college football at Michigan State where he was a four-year starter.
 He started 49 of 51 games at linebacker and holds the Michigan State record for the most games as a starter.
 He ranks among Michigan State's all-time leaders in tackles for loss, tackles, and sacks.